 Need a Root Canal in Washington DC?

-Infected teeth and those that are badly decayed typically require a root canal if they are to be saved.
+Infected teeth and those that are badly decayed often require a root canal if they are to be saved.
 During this procedure, the dentist removes the pulp and nerve of the damaged tooth before cleaning and sealing the inner portion.
-If this process isn’t done, tissue surrounding the affected tooth may develop an infection, leading to the formation of abscesses.
+If this procedure isn't completed, tissue surrounding the affected tooth may develop an infection, leading to the formation of abscesses.

 How Do The Nerve and Pulp Become Damaged?

 Multiple dental procedures on the same tooth, a large filling, trauma to the face, deep decay or a chip or crack in a tooth can lead to damage to the nerve and pulp.
 Regardless of how the damage occurs, however, it is important to have the tooth fixed promptly.
 If not, the problem may spread.

 Why Root Canals Are Necessary